-- Create and configure your AQ database queues.
-See "Configuring Your AQ Database Queues" in BRM System Administrator's Guide. - 2.
-Configure BRM to send account data updates to ECE in real time.
+See "Installing and Configuring Account Synchronization" in BRM Installation Guide.

+- 2. Configure BRM to send account data updates to ECE in real time.
 See "Enabling Real-Time Synchronization of BRM and ECE Customer Data Updates". - 3.
 Configure BRM to retrieve real-time balances for a service from ECE.
 See "Configuring the Connection Manager to Get Real-Time Balances for a Service from ECE".